shash7/modaljs/README.md

 The default css is made for jank free animations.
 It is recommended that you customize it to suit your own needs.

-Inside the modal, four classes are available
+Inside the modal, three classes are available

 	.modal-head
 	.modal-body